phstc/phstc.github.com/_posts/2015-08-05-test-emails-with-automated-testing-tools.md

 In the video above I'm testing the Reset Password feature from PutsBox itself.
 The test tries to reset password using a @putsbox.com email, **opens the email for real, clicks on the reset link**, resets the password and finishes the test.
 The **highlighted** part is how PutsBox can be used for email testing.

 Try it now!
-Send an email to what-you-want@putsbox.com, wait for a few seconds to give time to the email arrival, then check http://putsbox.com/what-you-want/inspect or http://putsbox.com/what-you-want/p/last.
+Send an email to what-you-want@putsbox.com, wait for a few seconds to give time to the email arrival, then check http://putsbox.com/what-you-want/inspect.
 No sign up required, it's free and [open source](https://github.com/phstc/putsbox).

-Getting back to the test recorded above… As the [Ghost Inspector script](https://gist.github.com/phstc/403ccf7b34a8c99c31f1) used to record the video is a little verbose, let's check an equivalent Capybara version:
+Getting back to the test recorded above… As the [Ghost Inspector test used to record the video is a little verbose](https://gist.github.com/phstc/403ccf7b34a8c99c31f1), let's check an equivalent Capybara version:

 ```ruby